burakkurtarir/burakkurtarir/README.md

 Hi, I’m Burak.
-I working as a Flutter Developer.
+I'm working as a Flutter Developer.
 <!---
 burakkurtarir/burakkurtarir is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.